WordPress PageBuilder Showdown - Visual Composer vs Divi Comparison

 Divi / Visual Composer Cost

 Divi Drag and Drop Page builder will cost you $89 per annum and $249 for lifetime access.
-Looking at all the options, modules and elements it offers, the price is very good - think of all the time you'll save struggling to build WordPress pages the way you would have wanted to.
+Looking at all the options, modules and elements it offers, plus the theme builder, the price is a steal - think of all the time you'll save struggling to build the entire WordPress website the way you would have wanted to.

 There have been many people who used these page builders to build their websites and found them really helpful.
 We searched for other people who have already used these products.
 The testimonials and case studies listed here are for seeing that we are not biased towards any of the WordPress page builders ourselves.